Home

 The Mary Pickford Institute for Film Education

-This wonderful website explores and explains the life of "America's Sweetheart" - she was so much more than an actress - businesswoman, move Producer and pioneer of the film industry
+This wonderful website explores and explains the life of "America's Sweetheart" - she was so much more than an actress and businesswoman, movie producer and pioneer of the film industry